 |

-Fig. 1 – 'New node' will be visible once you're logged in to the Enterprise Terminal Server with your administrator account
+Fig. 1 – Connect to the Enterprise Terminal Server host as administrator